Almost without question, there is a “character” on every team in the National Football League.

 The only problem was, Notre Dame wasn’t interested.

-Even worse, not a lot of big programs were interested in McMahon.
+Even worse, not a lot of other big programs were interested in McMahon either.

 “They (Notre Dame) didn’t give him a tumble at the time,” said Dave Schulthess, sports information director at BYU.
 “The University of Utah may have been interested,” Schulthess added.